 Vajrayana uses all of that.
 Everything.

+Again, Vajrayana meditation is not separate from mindfulness and compassion.
+It builds on them.
+But it uses different tools or technologies.
 The two main tools that Vajrayana practices use that mindfulness and compassion practices don’t (at least not much) are ritual and imagination.